USS Honolulu CL-48

 The Honolulu departed from the staging area at Manus Island in the Admiralty Islands on 12 October 1944 and steamed towards the Philippines for the invasion of Leyte.
 She began a bombardment 19 October from Leyte Gulf, and the next day she began screening the landings.
 At 16:00 hours, on 20 October an enemy torpedo plane was sighted as it aimed its torpedo at the Honolulu.
 Despite the skillful maneuvering of Captain Thurber, USN, to evade, the torpedo found its mark on her port side.

-The Honolulu sailed out the next day, arriving at Manus on October 29 for temporary repairs, and then steamed for Norfolk, Virginia on 19 November, arriving on December 20, 1944 via Pearl Harbor, San Diego, California, and the Panama Canal.
-The USS Honolulu remained at Norfolk for the duration of the war, undergoing repairs.
+The Honolulu sailed out the next day, arriving at Manus on October 29 for temporary repairs, and departed November 19, 1944 via Pearl Harbor, San Diego, and the Panama Canal before arriving at Norfolk, Virginia on December 20, 1944.
+Honolulu remained at Norfolk undergoing repairs the remainder of the Pacific War.
+For her World War II service, USS Honolulu received eight battle stars.

 Postwar